Annotation Curricula to Implicitly Train Non-Expert Annotators: Evaluation with Existing Datasets

 \subsection{Datasets}

 Overall, we identify three NLP datasets that provide accurate annotation time for individual instances along with their labels:

-\begin{description}[noitemsep,topsep=3pt,itemsep=3pt,itemindent=-1em] \item[\Muc] \citet{tomanek_timed_2009} extended the \textsc{muc7} corpus that consists of annotated named entities in English Newswire articles.
-They reannotated the data with two annotators and measured their annotation time per sentence. \item[SigIE] is a collection of email signatures that was tagged by~\citet{settles-etal-2008-al} with named entities typical for such email signatures. \item[SPEC] The same authors~\citep{settles-etal-2008-al} further annotated sentences from 100 English PubMed abstracts according to their used language (speculative or definite) with three annotators. \end{description}
+\begin{description}[noitemsep,topsep=3pt,itemsep=3pt,itemindent=-1em] \item[Muc7\textsubscript{T}] \citet{tomanek_timed_2009} extended the \textsc{Muc7} corpus that consists of annotated named entities in English Newswire articles.
+They reannotated the data with two annotators A and B while measuring their annotation time per sentence. \item[SigIE] is a collection of email signatures that was tagged by~\citet{settles-etal-2008-al} with twelve named entity types typical for email signatures such as phone number, name, and job title. \item[SPEC] The same authors~\citep{settles-etal-2008-al} further annotated sentences from 100 English PubMed abstracts according to their used language (speculative or definite) with three annotators. \end{description}

 \cref{tab:datasets-overview} provides an overview of the used datasets.
-It can be seen that \textsc{muc7\textsubscript{T}} is the largest corpus ($|\mathcal{D}|$), however, also consists of the shortest documents in average ($\mu_{|\mathbf{\mathcal{D}}|}$).
-Consequently, \textsc{muc7\textsubscript{T}} also has the lowest annotation times ($\mu_t$) and a low standard deviation ($\sigma_t$).
-We use \Muc A and \textsc{all.dat} for SPEC for our experiments.
+It can be seen that Muc7\textsubscript{T} is the largest corpus ($|\mathcal{D}|$), however, it is also the one that consists of the shortest instances on average ($\mu_{|\mathbf{\mathcal{D}}|}$).
+Furthermore, Muc7\textsubscript{T} also has the lowest annotation times ($\mu_t$) and a low standard deviation ($\sigma_t$).
+Comparing the number of entities per instance between Muc7\textsubscript{T} (news articles) and SigIE (email signatures) shows their differences with respect to their domains with an average number of 1.3 entities ($\sigma=1.4$) in Muc7\textsubscript{T} and 5.3 entities ($\sigma=3.0$) in SigIE.
+Moreover, we find that the SigIE corpus has a higher ratio of entity tokens (40.5\%) than Muc7\textsubscript{T} (8.4\%) which may explain the long annotation time.
+Interestingly, the binary sentence classification task SPEC ("speculative" or "definite") also displays a substantially longer annotation time compared to Muc7\textsubscript{T} (on average, more than four times) which may also indicate a higher task difficulty or less proficiency of the involved annotators.

+\paragraph{Data splits} For Muc7\textsubscript{T}, we focus on the annotations of the first annotator Muc7\textsubscript{T} A; using Muc7\textsubscript{T} B yields similar results.
+For SPEC, we use \textsc{all.dat} for our experiments.
 None of the aforementioned datasets provide default splits.
 We hence create 80-20 train-test splits of SPEC and SigIE for our experiments.
-To identify the best hyperparameters of our adaptive \estimators, we split the largest corpus (\Muc) into 70-15-15 train-dev-test splits.
+To identify the best hyper-parameters of our adaptive estimators, we split the largest corpus (Muc7\textsubscript{T}) into 70-15-15 train-dev-test splits.
 All splits are published along with the code and data.